The Baby-Sitters Club: Where are they now?

 Christian Oliver (Luca)

 German actor Christian Oliver was actually 23 when he played Stacy’s 17-year-old love interest Luca, who receives a terrible shock when he learns that the baby-sitter of his dreams is only 13.
 Oliver had already begun his role on the second season of Saved by the Bell: The New Class when he appeared in The Baby-Sitters Club.
-Since the ‘90s, he has collected dozens of credits in both the U.S. and Germany; his notable recent roles include the Wachowski siblings’ Speed Racer in 2008, the 2009 Tom Cruise starrer Valkyrie, 2017 indie Zipper, and parts on the series Sense8 and Timeless.
+Since the ‘90s, he has collected dozens of credits in both the U.S. and Germany; his notable recent roles include the Wachowski siblings' Speed Racer in 2008, the 2009 Tom Cruise starrer Valkyrie, 2017 indie Zipper, and parts on the series Sense8, Timeless, and Hunters.

 Vanessa Zima (Rosie Wilder)

 Vanessa Zima, who was eight years old when the film hit theaters, played not one of the baby-sitters but one of the baby-sat: Rosie, the little girl who awkwardly witnesses Stacey and Luca’s flirtation.
 In the two decades since, she has built a film and TV resume that includes appearances on Judging Amy, House, and Scandal, among other series, and parts in the films The Absent and Manson Girls.